Know your Code

 The Veranda Style

 One of the benefits of Wild Hog is the many creative ways you can install it!
 This method uses Westbury’s Veranda aluminum railing.
 Veranda is typically made to use glass as an infill, but here Wild Hog was installed into the slots instead.
-Aluminum balusters need to be attached to the side of the posts to drill holes into to accommodate the ends of the Wild Hog wire.
+Hog Tracks are installed on the posts to keep the panels in place on the sides.
 This is an advanced method of installation, but is one of the most unique ways to use Wild Hog.

 Wild Hog Videos